vuejs/router/README.md

 - _resolving_(`router.resolve`) or _pushing_ (`router.push`) a location with missing params no longer warns and produces an invalid URL (`/`), but explicitly throws an Error instead.
 - Empty children `path` does not append a trailing slash (`/`) anymore to make it consistent across all routes:
   - By default no route has a trailing slash but also works with a trailing slash
-  - Adding `strict: true` to a route record or `pathOptions: { strict: true }` to the router options (alongside `routes`) will disallow an optional trailing slash
+  - Adding `strict: true` to a route record or to the router options (alongside `routes`) will disallow an optional trailing slash
-  - Combining the point above with a trailing slash in your routes allows you to enforce a trailing slash in your routes
+  - Combining the point above with a trailing slash in your routes allows you to enforce a trailing slash in your routes.
+In the case of nested routes, make sure to add the trailing slash to the parent:
+    ```js
+    let routes = [
+      {
+        path: '/parent/',
+        children: [{ path: '' }, { path: 'child1/' }, { path: 'child2/' }],
+      },
+    ]
+    ```
   - To redirect the user to trailing slash routes (or the opposite), you can setup a `beforeEach` navigation guard that ensures the presence of a trailing slash
 - Because of the change above, relative children path `redirect` on an empty path are not supported anymore.
 Use named routes instead:
   ```js